syncfusion-content/blazor-docs/blazor/file-manager/getting-started.md

 To access the above File Operations, you need some model class files that have file operations methods.
 So, create `Models` folder in `server` part of the application and download the `PhysicalFileProvider.cs` and `Base` folder from the [this](https://github.com/SyncfusionExamples/ej2-aspcore-file-provider/tree/master/Models) link in the Models folder.

-Add your required files and folders under the `wwwroot\Files` directory.
+Add your required files and folders under the `wwwroot/Files` directory.

 > For Server-side application, add the following code in your **Startup.cs** file.